ropensci-archive/reproducibility-guide/sections/collaborationGuide/index.md

     git remote -v

 - Now you can make changes to files.
+The main branch for the Reproducibility Guide site is `gh-pages`.
+You may also start another branch for to work on.
+To check which branch you are on type `git branch`.

 - `git add` and `git commit` those changes